Strengthening employee engagement

 On the international level, most subsidiaries devote a significant portion of their budget each year to developing their employees’ skills, using both internal resources and courses provided by external trainers.
 An employee’s training often begins as soon as he/she joins the company and continues throughout his/her career.

 Northern Europe implemented a mentoring approach: each new hire is paired with a mentor, whose role is to facilitate their onboarding and to support them in learning about the company.
+Training also gives marketing teams the opportunity to participate in sales seminars with sales representatives so that they can better understand the latter’s needs with regard to promotional materials.
+New hires are also involved in business meetings, even if this activity is not part of their area of responsibility.
 Our China subsidiary conducts training sessions to accelerate product and policy knowledge over a one-month period when onboarding a new employee.
-India relies on in-house development, especially for the sales and marketing teams, which represent the vast majority of its employees: it has developed an internal program for salespeople to improve their skills in sales techniques, and the same approach has been implemented to improve the knowledge and practices of the marketing teams.

 Performance evaluation and recognition